How to choose a thrusting Dildo

 -

-Folks who want consistent rhythm without a bulky machine.
+People who want consistent rhythm without having a full machine taking up half the bedroom.

 -